Case Information Statements in New Jersey Divorce Actions

 - Part E- Assets and Liabilities: comprehensive listing of assets, seeking how titled, date acquired, value and valuation date for each asset, followed by a comprehensive statement of details of all debt including monthly payments, amount owed, who is responsible for the debt and why they are responsible and not you

 - Part F - Statement of Special Problems: allows the opportunity to submit a narrative of any special issues such as medical problems of family members, difficulty in determining value of certain assets or other issues that could affect distribution in the case

 - Part G - Required Attachments: checklist of all the attachments required

 The Case Information Statement requires careful and precise completion to assure that all future amendments are consistent.
 This task is very time consuming, requiring the gathering of all of the documentation to support the factual information provided on the Statement.

-If you need to discuss your NJ divorce action, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss your NJ divorce action, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.